SAP-samples/btp-azure-opensap/Week2/Unit1/README.md

 ![Azure AD](./images/aar_0080.png)

-## Step 7 - Add the reuqired app permissions for SharePoint access
+## Step 7 - Add the required app permissions for SharePoint access

 The registered application by default only has the User.Read permission from Microsoft Graph APIs and you will need to add in the required permission to access SharePoint REST APIs.